 Your best friend, Sarah, just called you in tears to let you know she was pulled over by the police and charged with impaired driving.
 She doesn't know what's going to happen to her if she goes to court and is convicted.
+She's terrified to call her parents.
 What could happen?